llm-for-zotero: A Research Agent System for your Zotero Library

 Tool Description

-apply_tags Add or remove tags on one or more papers, with batch support
+apply_tags Add or remove tags on one or more papers

-update_metadata Update metadata fields (title, authors, DOI, journal, abstract, etc.) on items
+update_metadata Update metadata fields such as title, authors, DOI, journal, or abstract

-import_identifiers Import papers by DOI, arXiv ID, or other identifiers — Zotero auto-retrieves metadata
+import_identifiers Import papers by DOI, ISBN, arXiv ID, or URL

-import_local_files Import local files (PDFs, documents) from the filesystem into Zotero
+import_local_files Import local files into Zotero; Zotero auto-fetches metadata for recognized PDFs

 Tool Description

-run_command Execute shell commands on your local machine (zsh on macOS, bash on Linux, cmd.exe on Windows).
-Pipes, redirects, globbing, and all shell features work.
-300-second timeout per command
+run_command Run a shell command on your local machine (zsh on macOS, bash on Linux, cmd.exe on Windows) for analysis scripts and CLI tools

 Example use cases: